Softlandia background

 4. The vector search returns, for example, the top 10 text chunks that most closely match the search.

 The retrieved text chunks are then inserted into the language model's context (prompt), and the model is asked to generate an answer to the original question.
-These last two steps after retrieval are the A and G phases of RAG.
+These last two steps after retrieval are the A and G phases of a RAG.

 The chunking technique and other preprocessing before indexing significantly impact the search quality.
 There are dozens of different methods for this pre-processing, and information can also be organized or filtered after the search (known as reranking).
 In addition to vector search, traditional keyword search or any other programmatic interface that retrieves structured information can be used.
 Techniques such as text-to-SQL or text-to-API fall into this category, where a new SQL or API query is generated based on the user's question.
 For unstructured data, chunking and vector search are the most commonly used techniques for retrieving information.